Here are some frequently asked questions about Redis Cloud Pro.

 - Security Group ACL

 Absolutely!
-There is no lock-in with Redis Enterprise Cloud.
+There is no lock-in with Redis Cloud.
 With a click of button, you can export your latest RDB backup file from your cloud storage, FTP or HTTP server to any Redis server of your choice.
 Free plans do not include this capability.

 Redis Labs’ Redis on Flash technology enables you to run Redis on high IOPS SSD instances with high throughput and the same sub-millisecond latencies as RAM-based Redis.
 The economic benefit is dramatic: the cost of cloud instances required to support your database can be slashed by up to 70%, while maintaining the same blazing fast performance.
 As your data grows, and your processing needs increase, you can achieve cost-effective high speed operational and analytic processing with the versatility of Redis and the cost efficiency of Flash memory.
-If your dataset is larger than 500GB, running Redis in a fully-automated manner with 24/7 expert support over Redis Enterprise VPC is lower in cost than managing your own Redis instances on the cloud.
+If your dataset is larger than 500GB, running Redis in a fully-automated manner with 24/7 expert support over Redis Cloud Pro is lower in cost than managing your own Redis instances on the cloud.